ccht-ncsu/Spatial-Temporal-Controls/Supplementary-Scripts/README_update26.md

 ## Methodology

+The following steps demonstrate how the script works internally.
+To run the script, the user only needs to first run adcprep to decompose the mesh and then run update26.py with the station_locations.csv file and specified parameters.
+The script will automatically write and move the commands to local SWAN input files.

 ### Step 1: Read Mesh Files
 - Reads through `fort.14` to load node coordinates and create element-to-nodes connections.
 - Creates a reverse-lookup dictionary of elements touching each node.